 Tips on How to Professionally Clean Your Home When Moving

-by Annie Dodson on Mar 4, 2013
+by Guest on Mar 4, 2013

 Cleaning Your Home When Moving

 First and foremost, try to adopt the inspector's mindset.
-This will help you put more emphasis on the areas that need thorough inspection.
-Again, remember that the first impression can be the last one; it actually sets the tone of the entire inspection.
+This will help you put more emphasis on the areas that need a thorough inspection.
+Again, remember that the first impression can be the last one; it sets the tone of the entire inspection.
 A sparkling clean window can make the difference between a hassle-free exercise and an inspection full of frustrations.
 That being said, here is how you can clean your home professionally.

 Windows and Doors

 When cleaning the doors and windows, being pedantic can be beneficial.
 Therefore, get out of your comfort zone and check for potential trouble areas, no matter how trivial or obscure they might seem.
 These areas include around door frames, light switches, windowsills and sliding door/window tracts.
 These areas are often overlooked on many rented properties, even the cleanest.
 Clean your windows using an appropriate window cleaning agent.
 In most cases, clean windows make a great first impression that can turn the odds to your favor.
 Furthermore, there are no complications associated with cleaning windows.
 A simple window cleaner purchased from the local supermarket can be highly effective and they don't have any lasting odors.

 Any marks on the walls can be problematic, but fortunately, they can be eliminated by using simple home ingredients.
 For the simple scruff marks, a pencil rubber will do the magic while for more complicated marks, soak a sponge in baking soda solution and rub them off.
 Don't use the latter method unless your wall is painted, and always proceed with a lot of caution.
 You might want to start on a tiny and obscure area so that you can ascertain how the paint will react to the solution.